COMP90054-2023s2/a1_template/README.md

 You will see in first person the balance between 1) how informed you make your heuristic (it should expand less nodes in general), and 2) the overall runtime.
 As you can see, sometimes it may be preferable to have a cheaper less informed heuristic, even if you end up expanding more nodes.

-### Self Evaluation Task
+### Self Evaluation Task (10 Marks)
+We highly recommend updating the self-evaluation as you complete each part, as you'll have fresh in your mind the learning lessons you acquired.
+Treat the self-evaluation as a [living document](https://en.wikipedia.org/wiki/Living_document).

+At the end, it is recommended to look at all the learning journey you had across the assignment.
+Once you submit your final code, We will disclose the hidden tests used for automated feedback, so you can incorporate their analysis into your self-evaluation.

-You need to assign your marks for part 1 (3 marks), part 3 (3 marks) and part 3 (4 marks) based on your code performance and your own programming and learning experiences.
+You need to assign your marks for part 1 (3 marks), part 2 (3 marks) and part 3 (4 marks) based on your code performance due to your programming, and learning experiences.
+Consider aspects such as coding lessons/challenges, heuristic properties, search algorithms subtleties, etc.

 Please fill in the self-evaluation section of the [SELFEV.md](SELFEV.md).

 ## Marking criteria